AdobeDocs/uxp-indesign/src/pages/plugins/concepts/manifest/index.md

         <td><inlineCode>object</inlineCode></td>
         <td>optional</td>
         <td>
             <p>Addon definitions for hybrid plugins.
 See the hybrid plugin documentation for more information.
-A UXP Hybrid plugin is a UXP plugin that can access the power of C++ native libraries.</p>
+A UXP Hybrid plugin is a UXP plugin that can access the power of C++ native libraries.
+This currently isn't supported in InDesign.</p>
             <p><strong>Default value</strong></p>
             <p><inlineCode>{'{'}{'}'}</inlineCode> (no addons)</p>
         </td>